Farina03/image-gallery/README.md

 ### To run the app in your local environment

-Clone the project, open it in VsCode, go to the VsCode terminal, and type:
+Clone the project, open it in VS Code, go to the VS Code terminal, and type:

 **`npm install`**

 the dependencies will be added.
-The type in the terminal:
+Then type in the VS Code terminal:

 **`npm start`**

 This will redirect you to [http://localhost:3000](http://localhost:3000) where you can view and interact with the project locally.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).